peterkappelt/Tradfri-FHEM/README.md

 ## Prerequisites

-You need to have an IKEA Trådfri Bulb or Panel, a Control-Device (e.g. the Dimmer) and the Gateway.
+You need to have an IKEA Trï¿½dfri Bulb or Panel, a Control-Device (e.g. the Dimmer) and the Gateway.
 The gateway has to be set-up with the App, the control device and the bulbs need to be paired.
 __Caution__: Do not make the same mistake I've made.
 You can __not__ just buy a bulb and a gateway.
 You need a control device, like the round dimmer, too!